cryptodeal/BallerAnalytics/Bun_A3C/README.md

 # A3C ([Asynchronous Advantage Actor-Critic](https://naifmehanna.com/2019-02-27-scaling-a3c-multiple-machines-tensorflowjs/)) RL API (BUN Runtime w Hono Router)

+## Status

+Bun does not yet work with tensorflow.js; accordingly, this package is not currently being developed, but used to test Bun's compatibility with the logic contained in [packages/tf-neat](../packages/tf-neat/)

 ## Getting Started

 ### Install Bun CLI v0.1.4 (beta)